SparrowFabrications/sparrowfabrications.github.io/diana-mini-filter.md

 Tested with:
 - Diana Mini

-It is not compatible with the Lomography Diana F+, Diana Instant Square, Diana Baby or Diana Mini.
+It is not compatible with the Lomography Diana F+, Diana+, Vintage Diana (1960s) and Clone Cameras, Lomography Diana Instant Square or Diana Baby.

 ### Images
 {% include my-gallery.html imagesurl="images/diana-mini-filter"